All Episodes

 It does sound very mean.

-It sounds so royally put down ish.
+It sounds so royally put-down-ish.

-It sounds so pure.
+It sounds so superior.

 It sounds so condescending.